aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Flattery will go far tonight.
+> 🥠 It is a good day to have a good day.

-Last update: Sat Jan  1 05:07:53 2022
+Last update: Sun Jan  2 05:07:31 2022